jimmyyentran/Designing-Data-Intensive-Applications-Notes/README.md

 - **OpenAPI or Swagger**: Way to describe API and produce doc

 **SOAP**: XML-based protocol
-- Most common over HTTP though aims to be HTTP indipendent
+- Most common over HTTP though aims to be HTTP independent
 - Complex standards
 - **WSDL**: Web Services Description Language
   - Code-generation so client can access w/ local classes and methods